Bryl33t/ftp_client/README.md

    the language used for Telnet communication may be a negotiated option, all references in the next two sections will be to the "Telnet language" and the corresponding "Telnet end-of-line code".
-   Currently, one may take these to mean NVT-ASCII and <CRLF>.
+   Currently, one may take these to mean NVT-ASCII and &lt;CRLF&gt;.
 No other specifications of the Telnet protocol will be cited.

    FTP commands are "Telnet strings" terminated by the "Telnet end of line code".
-The command codes themselves are alphabetic characters terminated by the character <SP> (Space) if parameters follow and Telnet-EOL otherwise.
+The command codes themselves are alphabetic characters terminated by the character &lt;SP&gt; (Space) if parameters follow and Telnet-EOL otherwise.
 The command codes and the semantics of commands are described in this section; the detailed syntax of commands is specified in the Section on Commands, the reply sequences